 I’m beating around the bush a little, but trying to prove a point I suppose.
 By always doing what I was asked to do, I gained a million miles more experience than anyone around me.
 Most people have boundaries or doubts that block their ability to succeed.
 If I didn’t know how to do something, I figured it out one way or another.
 I didn’t let anything stand in my way.
 By just doing what I was told (and going above and beyond almost always in small ways), I excelled at what I was doing.
 I kept growing at a rapid-fire rate and those experiences got me to where I am today.

 Once you have had the experience of sales, networking, grunt work – all of it – then you can really determine what you want to do and go after it with full force.
 I now know there are things I don’t want to do and it’s because I’ve done them more than a few times and really tried to enjoy it.
 If I didn’t, then I ruled that out of what I was going to do in the future.
 I guess I should clarify I didn’t entirely rule it out – I wouldn’t close myself off to anything.

 I was a sponge and learned as much as I possibly could about every position around me.
 I always studied “the next step” – my manager’s role.
 I didn’t end up opening my own office because I could tell as a Sales Manager that it wouldn’t appeal to me but I grew as high as I could with that company, as fast as I could.
 It opened so many doors it’s crazy.
 My past work experiences just catapult me into new dimensions of opportunity and it can be like that for you too.
 I encourage you to dive in and commit to any position you have.
 Study the next step and grow like a weed that can’t be killed.
-You can learn a set of very valuable lessons in any job – you just have to be open for them.
+You can learn a set of very valuable lessons in any job – you just have to be open to them.